Bridgetanntighe/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/tcTyMUE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>Change file permissions on a hidden file:</h2>
-In this task, I will determine if a hidden file has incorrect permissions and then change the permissions as needed.
+Next I will determine if a hidden file has incorrect permissions and then change the permissions as needed.
 This action will further remove unauthorized access and strengthen security on the system.<br>
 The file .project_x.txt is a hidden file that has been archived and should not be written to by anyone.
 (The user and group should still be able to read this file.) <br>
 1. Check the permissions of the hidden file .project_x.txt and answer the question that follows.
 The command to complete this step is ls -la.
 This shows the user and owner types have inncorrect write permissions. <br>
 2. I will change the permissions of the file .project_x.txt so that both the user and the group can read, but not write to, the file using the chmod u-w,g-w,g+r .project_x.txt <br>
 note - Always start the name of a hidden file with a period (.) <br>

 <h2>Change directory permissions</h2>
-Next I will change the permissions of a directory.
+Finally, I will change the permissions of a directory.
 First, I'll check the group permissions of the /home/researcher2/projects/drafts directory and then modify the permissions as required.
 (It's important to be in the projects directory while managing the permissions of its subdirectory drafts.) <br>
 Only the researcher2 user should be allowed to access the drafts directory and its contents.
 (This means that only researcher2 should have execute privileges.) <br>
 1. I will check the permissions of the drafts directory and answer the following question using the ls -l command.
 It shows the group has execute permissions and therefore has access to the drafts directory. <br>
 2. I will remove the execute permission for the group from the drafts directory with the chmod command.<br>